Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 to involuntary admission or judicial admission as provided in the Mental

-Health and Developmental Disabilities Code, as now or hereafter amended,
+Health and Developmental Disabilities Code

 operates as an automatic suspension.
 Such suspension will end only upon